 The ASMP Member Code of Ethics provides professional guidelines for members as they deal with colleagues, subjects and clients.
-The Code describes the responsibilities of working photographers to their profession as well as to the individuals they work for and with.
+The Code describes the recommended responsibilities of working photographers to their profession as well as to the individuals they work for and with.

 Maintain a high quality of service and a reputation for honesty and fairness.